KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 ---

-### 21.21 **Meta-Symbolic Forces and Structural Dualities — Encoding the Foundational Currents, Trans-Structural Grounds, and Binary Harmonics of the Lattice**
+### 21.21 **Meta-Symbolic Forces and Structural Polarities — Encoding the Foundational Currents, Trans-Structural Grounds, and Bifurcal Harmonics of the Lattice**

 | Symbol | Name | Meaning |
 |--------|------|---------|